jordanprog86/Wexi/README.md

 - Qt 6.0+ (Quick + QuickControls2)
 - CMake 3.+
-- `ffmpeg` installed and available in your PATH (The current exemple use ffmpeg from the application directory, you can change it in the code to defalut ffmpeg from path)
+- `ffmpeg` installed and available in your PATH
 - (optional) `ffprobe` in PATH

 ## Build (Windows example)